 Bushnell University is now at Umpqua Community College

-Bushnell University and Umpqua Community College have collaborated to create a streamlined pathway for UCC students to pursue either a Bachelor of Science in Psychology or a Master of Arts in Clinical Mental Health Counseling—without leaving Roseburg.
+Bushnell University and Umpqua Community College have collaborated to create a streamlined pathway for UCC students to pursue a Bachelor of Science in Psychology—without leaving Roseburg.

 Upon completing their AAOT at Umpqua Community College, students can pursue a bachelor of science degree in psychology.
 Bushnell faculty teach live, in-person evening courses at the UCC campus, providing students the same high-quality instruction they’d get attending classes at Bushnell.
 The first of its kind for Douglas County, this partnership gives students the benefits of live classroom participation to finish their degree without the commute to another campus.
 Hybrid learning modalities, with some courses live and some online, will also be available.

-Offered in a cohort model, students have the opportunity to obtain their M.A. in Clinical Mental Health Counseling in Roseburg, Ore.
+Offered in a cohort model, students have the opportunity to obtain their M.A. in Clinical Mental Health Counseling.
+We still have spots available for Fall 2024 at our main campus in Eugene.

 Benefits and Graduate Outcomes